Axway/amplify-central/content/en/docs/runtime_security/_index.md

 With an increasing number of APIs, API providers and consumers of APIs, there is a pressing need to capture and scan API traffic to assess security threats.

-The Amplify API Management platform allows you to assess the runtime compliance of your APIs from a secruity threat perspective.
-This is known as API Runtime Compliance and has been integrated into the Amplify API Management.
-Runtime Compliance is an entitlement you can purchase from Axway as part of the API Management platform.
+Amplify's Runtime Compliance entitlement for the API Management platform  allows you to assess the runtime compliance of your APIs from a security threat perspective.

 ## What is runtime compliance